 The releasee who caused the damage agrees to compensate the releasor for damage to their property.
 The compensation offered in a damage to personal property release does not have to match the value of the damaged property.

 When an agreement is reached, each party signs the personal property release.

 If you need help with releasee and releasor issues, you can post your legal need on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.